Paul Ramirez Jonas: Key to the City (2022)

 One to one, one at a time, all of the time, thousands of keys will be bestowed by thousands of people on thousands of citizens for thousands of reasons that deserve to be recognized.
 Keys to cities are traditionally given by a City Council or Mayor to a hero or dignitary, symbolizing that they can have free entrance to the city.
 This new Key to the City belongs to us, and is awarded among ourselves.
 We will give each other the key to our city for private reasons that exist outside of history.
 Instead of being acknowledged for sitting in the Houses of Parliament, we are awarded the key for working hard on a school project.
 Instead of receiving an honour for running a large business, we receive the key because of the kindness we showed at the hospital.
 And with this new key, we gain an opportunity to step back and reflect on common space in the city.
 For not only does the key open up specific sites, but it can also make us aware that the city is a series of spaces that are locked or unlocked.

+Let Freedom Ring (2023)

+In 2023, Ramírez Jonas was one of six artists commissioned to create a temporary installation for the National Mall in conjunction with Beyond Granite: Pulling Together, the first curated art exhibition in the Mall's history.
+Commissioned by the Trust for the National Mall, National Capital Planning Commission, and National Park Service, Ramírez Jonas designed an interactive arched bell tower that played the song My Country, 'Tis of Thee when activated.
+Viewers were invited to ring the final note in the song using a separate, larger bell that was out of tune with the rest of the song and was inscribed with phrases celebrating freedom.